mason-su18-cds-102-2A1/mason-su18-cds-102-2a1.github.io/README.md

 # CDS-102: Introduction to Computational and Data Sciences Lab

-Instructor materials for the CDS-102 Lab during the 2018 summer semester (Session A) at George Mason University.
+Materials for the CDS-102 Lab during the 2018 summer semester (Session A) at George Mason University.

 ## License